iCliniq Logo

 Drug Overview:

 Fulvestrant works by binding to the receptors of breast cancer and inhibiting the growth of the tumor by cessation and degradation of the receptors responsible for the tumor growth.
+This hormone suppression mechanism is aimed at addressing the biological processes that commonly lead to tumor formation in HR-positive breast cancers.

-• Fulvestrant is used as monotherapy or single agent therapy treatment for breast cancer in postmenopausal women.
+• Fulvestrant is used as monotherapy or single-agent therapy treatment for breast cancer in postmenopausal women.

-• It can also be used in combination therapy with drugs like ribociclib and palbociclib for the management of breast cancer in advanced stages where there is metastasis.
+• It can also be used in combination therapy with drugs like Ribociclib and Palbociclib for the management of breast cancer in advanced stages where there is metastasis.

 Doses:

-• The combination therapy is usually recommended by doctors in patients who are HR-positive (metastatic cancer), HER2 (hormone estrogen receptor), a negative cancer which has progressed to the advanced stage due to a history of endocrine therapy.
+• The combination therapy is usually recommended by doctors in patients who are HR-positive (metastatic cancer), HER2 (hormone estrogen receptor), a negative cancer that has progressed to the advanced stage due to a history of endocrine therapy.

 Warning: